Loading

 Project

-Just south of Lake Shore Boulevard, Cherry Street will be relocated slightly to the west with new bridges crossing the Keating Channel.
-The Don Greenway, a new river valley, is being constructed south from the Don River, crossing Commissioners Street under a new bridge, before turning west into Toronto Harbour.
-This new channel will allow high water from the Don River to flow move easily south by avoiding the 90-degree turn into the Keating Channel.
+South of Lake Shore Boulevard East, Cherry Street was relocated slightly to the west with new bridges crossing the Keating Channel.
+The Cherry Street lift bridge was demolished to widen the Keating Channel to improve flood conveyance during large flood events.
+The Don Greenway, a new river valley, was constructed south from the Don River, crossing Commissioners Street under a new bridge, and continuing south into the Ship Channel.
+This new channel allows high water from the Don River to flow move easily south by avoiding the 90-degree turn into the Keating Channel.

-There will be four new bridges providing three access points to the future Villiers Island.
-All bridges are being built by Cherubini Bridges and Structures in Dartmouth, Nova Scotia, at a total cost of CA$100 million.
+Four new bridges provide three access points to Ookwemin Minising.
+All bridges were built by Cherubini Bridges and Structures in Dartmouth, Nova Scotia, at a total cost of CA$100 million.
 All three locations will have provision for future streetcar service, which may be a future expansion of the proposed East Bayfront LRT.
-All four bridges will have the same esthetic design and each span will have a curved steel dome (designed by CIG Architecture of the Netherlands) rising over the road surface.
-The builder expects the last of the four bridges to be shipped in 2022.
-All bridge spans are pre-assembled in Dartmouth and shipped on a barge via the Saint Lawrence Seaway.
+All four bridges have the same esthetic design and each span have a curved steel dome (designed by CIG Architecture of the Netherlands) rising over the road surface.
+All bridge spans were pre-assembled in Dartmouth and shipped on a barge via the Saint Lawrence Seaway.

 The four bridges are as follows:

-• The Cherry Street North bridges are two single-span, side-by-side bridges that will replace the Cherry Street lift bridge.
-One bridge will be for road traffic while the other will be used by pedestrians and public transit vehicles.
+• The Cherry Street North bridges are two single-span, side-by-side bridges that replaced the Cherry Street lift bridge.
+One bridge is for road traffic while the other will be used by pedestrians and public transit vehicles.
 The transit bridge could initially carry buses but was designed for streetcars.
-In early November 2020, the transit bridge was constructed and was brought to Toronto by barge.

-• The Cherry Street South bridge will have three spans crossing a newly created channel to run south of and roughly parallel to Commissioners Street.
+• The Cherry Street South bridge has three spans crossing a newly created channel to run south of and roughly parallel to Commissioners Street.
 The Cherry Street Strauss Trunnion Bascule Bridge lies further south on Cherry Street off the island.

-• The Commissioners Street bridge will have four spans and will be placed over a man-made channel being built as a southward extension of the Don River.
-Because of Seaway limitations, the bridge will be shipped in two sections to be joined on site.
+• The Commissioners Street bridge has four spans and was placed over a man-made channel being built as a southward extension of the Don River.
+Because of Seaway limitations, the bridge was shipped in two sections and joined on site.

 Bridge dimensions and weight